ericacleary/finalproject/README.md

+**THIS APP IS STILL UNDER CONSTRUCTION!**

+-'Edit' button is currently disabled and searching for the bug to correct the issue.

 MEAN is a framework for an easy starting point with [MongoDB](https://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](https://angularjs.org/) based applications.

+## Prerequisites
+Make sure you have installed all of the following prerequisites on your development machine:
+* Node.js - [Download & Install Node.js](https://nodejs.org/en/download/) and the npm package manager.
+If you encounter any problems, you can also use this [GitHub Gist](https://gist.github.com/isaacs/579814) to install Node.js.
+  * Node v5 IS NOT SUPPORTED AT THIS TIME!
+* MongoDB - [Download & Install MongoDB](http://www.mongodb.org/downloads), and make sure it's running on the default port (27017).

 ## Prerequisite Technologies
 ### Linux